Ghini/DistanceMatrixToCoords/README.rst

     :height: 510px
     :alt: initial state

-the points have an 'id' field and they are called, clockwise, junction, corner, entrance, source-2, and source.

-we do not own a GPS machine, or maybe the battery was down, and we observed two trees in the middle of this area, and we could measure, with the approximation of 0.5m, the distances of point A to source-2, source, corner and junction, and of point B to source, junction, and A.
+we do not own a GPS machine, or maybe the battery was down, and we observed two trees in the middle of this area, and we could measure, with the approximation of 0.5m, the distances of tree A to source-2, source, corner and junction, and of tree B to source, junction, and the other tree.

 .. image:: doc-resources/pic-case01-02.png
     :width: 510px